-- Service developments based on demand; planning and transformation which is led through coordinated local care teams. - The promotion of healthy living by making well-being less of a medicalised term. - Service planning and delivery across local communities. - A more preventative, pro-active, and coordinated care system which includes general practice and a range of services for communities. - A whole system approach that integrates health, local authority, and voluntary sector services, and is facilitated by collaboration and consultation. - Care that includes physical, mental & emotional well-being, linked to healthy lifestyle choices. - Integrated and effective 24/7 care with priority for the sickest people during out-of-hours. - Creating stronger communities by empowering people and giving them access to a range of assets, ranging from access to debt and housing advice, to social prescriptions for gardening clubs and the leisure centres. - Advice/support to help people remain healthy, with easy access to local services when needed. - Strong and professional leadership across sectors and agencies to drive quality improvement. - Technological solutions to improve access to information, advice, care, and to support self-care.
+- Service developments based on demand; planning and transformation which is led through coordinated local care teams. - The promotion of healthy living by making well-being less of a medicalised term. - Service planning and delivery across local communities. - A more preventative, pro-active, and coordinated care system which includes general practice and a range of services for communities. - A whole system approach that integrates health, local authority, and voluntary sector services, and is facilitated by collaboration and consultation. - Care for people that incorporates physical, mental and emotional well-being, which is linked to healthy lifestyle choices. - Integrated and effective care on a 24/7 basis, with priority for the sickest people during the out-of-hours period. - Creating stronger communities by empowering people and giving them access to a range of assets, ranging from access to debt and housing advice, to social prescriptions for gardening clubs and the leisure centres. - Advice and support to help people remain healthy, with easy access to local services for care when it is needed. - Strong and professional leadership across sectors and agencies to drive quality improvement. - Technological solutions to improve access to information, advice, care, and to support self-care.